 Around age one is when many parents start incorporating other milks, like cow’s milk and soy milk, into their baby’s diet.
 You might have to get baby used to drinking from a cup or to the flavor of the other milk, so just like with solids, this will probably be a gradual process.
 And it doesn’t mean that’s the end of your breastfeeding relationship (see below).

 There’s no such thing as “extended” breastfeeding

-Other than the cover of _Time _magazine, you don’t see moms of older babies and toddlers nursing them in public very often.
+Other than the cover of Time magazine, you don’t see moms of older babies and toddlers nursing them in public very often.
 And it’s not because no one’s doing it or that the moms are trying to hide something.
-It’s just that it’s easy to tell a toddler to wait until you get home, and because they’re not nursing as often anyway, it might happen to only be going on in the morning or night, when no one else is around.
-So when you tell people you’re still nursing your child — whether he’s nine months or four years — some might be shocked.
+It’s just that it’s easy to tell a toddler to wait until you get home, and because he or she isn't nursing as often anyway, it might happen to only be going on in the morning or night, when no one else is around.
+So when you tell people you’re still nursing your child—whether he’s nine months or four years—some might be shocked.
 But believe us, there are plenty of moms like you still doing it.
 Chat with them on our Breastfeeding board and get more breastfeeding tips and advice.